PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 5 - Combat/1 Tactical Combat/Long Range Fighting/mil Sources & Terms.md

 ## Tactics
 The efforts used to succeed on the battlefield[^1]
 ## Operation
-tl;dr - the arrangement of combat efforts over a long period of time or space.
+tl;dr - the arrangement of related tactical efforts over a period of time or space.

 There is debate over whether operations actually exist, or should be considered a type of modern battle.
 For our purposes, a battle of large duration and an operation overlap.